 Many of us believe that growing cannabis is probably nearly impossible in the New England/Northeast area of the US, but is it really?
 While you do need to understand the basics of growing, such as choosing the right soil and learning to properly care for the plants, that isn’t all that you need to know.
 The climate is a bit different and slightly more difficult to grow in due to cooler temperatures and less time to grow, but you can still grow some very successful strains!
 Let’s talk about a few of those.
 We’ve got the five best strains that you can grow in New England.

-And the Best Outdoor Strains For New England Are…
+And the Best Outdoor Strains For New England and the Northeast Are…

 Let’s get a summary of each one of the strains.